-I am a couples' and individual mentor with almost 15 years experience of working within families.
+I am a couples and individual mentor with over 15 years experience of working within families.

-I served on the vice chair of the Professional Development of ARCSA (association of Registered Counsellors of South Africa), where we strove to make counselling more accessible to all.
+I served on the vice-chair of the Professional Development of ARCSA (association of Registered Counsellors of South Africa), where we strove to make counseling more accessible to all.

 I am a South African.
-Proud, yes.
-Sometimes shameful.
-Yet always hopeful, of South Africa's diversity, past, and future.
+Proud, yes, and sometimes shameful, yet always hopeful, of South Africa's diversity, past, and future.
 We are a culture of rich heritage, richer hope, and endless grace.
 A mixed pot of dignified, glorious flavours.

 I am Tehilla Nicole Luttig.
 An individual because of and despite all these connections.
 Human.
 Perfectly Imperfect.

 And all these colours weave my unique tapestry.
 A picture that's influenced daily by my interactions with life, love, and you.

 Grace.
 My understanding of Grace is "Unmerited favor".
 What this means is that you don't have to earn this favor (for if you have to earn it, it is rewarded not grace).
 Your mere existence, your birth, has given you the right to love, respect, dignity, and forgiveness.
 We don't need to be perfect to be lovable.
 Shame fogs up the mirror and distorts our self-image, acceptance, and compassion.
 Contrary to popular belief: we are not what we do, we are so much more than that.
 The ugly duckling was never an ugly duckling even though he possibly tried to squawk, walk and think like one.
 Only when he saw his true reflection did he realize what he was, and then he didn't need to pretend to be a swan (to fake it till he makes it), he could just be what came most naturally to him.
 So often the bad or wrong that we do are the symptoms of lifelong lies and false thinking.